hark130/Elven_Chain/README.md

     * prgrmHdrEntrNum - number of "segments"
     * sectHdrSectNms - index into the section header that contains string table
     * NOTE: For a program header segment, only "type" PT_LOAD gets loaded into memory
+    * If PH LOAD segment filesz == vmemsize, there's no BSS